aschuma/aws-ec2-socks-proxy/README.md

     * On the local machine, the SOCKS proxy has been set up to listen on port `4444`.
 * As a final step, configure your browser to use `localhost:4444` as the SOCKS proxy.
 Voila!

-## Content of this repository

-This repository holds two Python scripts that set up an AWS EC2 instance and tear down the instance.

-The first script will perform the following tasks:

-* Install a public key in the AWS region.
-* Configure a security group.
-* Launch a Nano EC2 instance using the public key and security group provided in the previous step.
-* Output an ssh command to start the SOCKS proxy.

-The purpose of the second script is to shut down the EC2 instance.

-## Disclaimer

-***Please note that these scripts come with absolutely no guarantees, and you use them at your own risk.
-Running this code may result in charges to your AWS account.***

 ## Preconditions